krpraveen0/krpraveen0/README.md

 ### Hi there 👋
+My name is praveen, I am a software Engineer by profession.
+I started off my career as a software developer.
+After working near about 1.5 years on python I have learned alot of things.I am now skilled in Python, Flask, Django, Hadoop, Hive, SQL and many more ...

 <!--
 **krpraveen0/krpraveen0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.